Aish328/Machine-Learning-Projects/Face-Mask-Detection/Readme.md

 "LabelBinarizer()" function is used to change the Alphabetic values in "labels" list to numerical format.
 Hence  we get both "data" and "labels" list containing  numerical values.

                                 TRAINING

 for training , Earning rate is set to 1e-4 , epochs = 20, batch size = 96.
-These set parameters are called hyperparametrs which are tuned in order to optimise model for avoiding overfitting . this process is callef ###Hyper-Parameter Tuning .
+These set parameters are called hyperparametrs which are tuned in order to optimise model for avoiding overfitting . this process is callef "Hyper-Parameter Tuning" .

 ImageDataGenerator() function is used for Data augmentation.